Tip: Setting up animations and effects in Studio.Design

 Stacking order: -3

-With the parent box still selected, click [Conditional Style] in the upper-right corner of the right panel and select [On Appear].
+With the parent box still selected, click [Conditional Style] in the top-right corner of the right panel, then select [On appear].

-Scroll to the top of the panel, select [Custom Settings], and configure the following.
-The animation duration is set as a starting point — feel free to fine-tune it later when previewing.
+Scroll to the top of the panel, select [Custom settings], and apply the following.
+The animation timing values here are starting points—fine-tune them when you check the result.

 Stacking order: 5

-Click the arrow button (Preview button) in the upper-right corner of the editor to open the Live Preview, and fine-tune your settings as needed.
+Click the arrow button (preview button) in the top-right corner of the editor to open the live preview, then fine-tune your settings while watching the preview.

 splash